π Core Layer

 SELECT COUNT(*) FROM core_orders;

-5. Attribute Mappingβ
+5. Attribute Mapping β attribute_mappingβ

 Purpose: Ensures attributes (e.g., statuses, categories) are mapped according to business rules and reference tables.
+Why it matters: Incorrect mappings cause misclassification, broken business logic, and reporting errors.
+Example:

 SELECT *